mui/material-ui/docs/pages/blog/docs-updates.md

 <img src="/static/blog/docs-updates/docs-product-label.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Screenshot of the search results displaying product labels per result" />

-As a side benefit of the documentation restructuring, we have seen a huge improvement in the quality of search results related to MUI X. Data Grid users can now see comprehensive results when searching for methods.
-Here is a comparison of before and after when searching for "filter":
+As a side benefit of the documentation restructuring, we have seen a huge improvement in the quality of search results related to MUI X. Data Grid users can now see comprehensive results when searching for features.
+Here is a comparison of before and after when searching for the "pagination" feature:

 <img src="/static/blog/docs-updates/docs-search-comparison.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Screenshots of the docs before and after comparing Data Grid search results" />

-<p class="blog-description">Data Grid search results before and after the documentation restructuring</p>

 ## Moving forward